Skip to content

 What does a data product manager do?

+A data product manager is a specialized role that sits at the intersection of data, technology, and business, but this clinical description barely captures what has become one of the most influential positions in modern enterprises.
 A data product manager is responsible for data democratization and increasing the time to value for the data itself.
-They design, build and manage the cross-functional development of a data platform, or a suite of specific data tools, to serve multiple customers.
+They design, build and manage the cross-functional development of a data platform, or a suite of specific data tools, to serve multiple customers across an organization.
+In essence, they transform raw information into strategic assets that companies can actually use.

-Data scientists were currently automating the process of validating and verifying worker documents that were required when applying to join the Uber platform.
-This was a great project for machine and deep learning, but the problem was data scientists would routinely hit limits of the available compute.
+The real-world impact becomes clear through examples like Atul’s work at Uber, where he defined the product strategy and direction for the company’s data analytics, data knowledge, and data science platforms.
+In his role, he led a project to improve the organization’s data science workbench that was utilized by data scientists to make it easier to collaborate.
+The challenge arose when data scientists were automating the process of validating and verifying worker documents that were required when applying to join the Uber platform.
+This was a great project for machine and deep learning, but the problem was data scientists would routinely hit limits of the available compute power, creating bottlenecks that threatened the entire initiative.

 What background do data product managers need?
 Who do they report to?